 0977 Health Facilities Financing Authority

-CHFFA serves as a conduit provider of tax-exempt bonds and a direct provider of financial assistance to health institutions via 1) a loan program referred to as HELP II; 2) two clinic grant programs referred to as Cedillo-Alarcon and Anthem WellPoint; 3) the CHAMP program; and 4) the Investment in Mental Health Wellness program.
+CHFFA serves as a conduit provider of tax-exempt bonds and a direct provider of financial assistance to health institutions via 1) a loan program referred to as HELP II; 2) two clinic grant programs referred to as Cedillo-Alarcon and Anthem WellPoint; and 3) the newly enacted CHAMP program.
 With the exception of the CHAMP program governed by Government Code section 15438.10, to qualify for funding under any of the other mentioned programs, the proposed project must be a health facility, operated by a private nonprofit corporation or association, city, city and county, county, or hospital district.
 Numerous statutes enacted between 1983 and 2002 have since broadened the types of health facilities that may receive financing from CHFFA under these programs.

 Tax-Exempt Bond Program